cms-sw/cmssw/DPGAnalysis/SiStripTools/README.md

+## Plugins
+### APVCyclePhaseDebuggerFromL1TS
+It is an `EDAnalyzer` which can be used to monitor the content of the `Level1TriggerScalersCollection` produced by SCAL.
+Histograms are filled for each event with the orbit number of the last: resynch, hard reset, EC0, OC0, Test Enable and Start signals.
+Therefore the histograms show spikes at the orbit number values when the signals have been issued with the a number of entries equal to the number of events between two signals.
+In addition two histograms are filled with the differences of the orbit numbers between EC0 and resync and resync and hard reset every time a new resync or a new hard reset has been issued.
+The configuration requires simply the name of the product with the `Level1TriggerScalersCollection` and, usually, it is `scalersRawToDigi`, as defined in the default configuration.

+### APVCyclePhaseProducerFromL1TS
+It is an `EDProducer` which produces an `APVCyclePhaseCollection` which contains, for each Tracker partition, an offset, between 0 and 69, to be used to compute the position of each event in the Tracker APV readout cycle from the orbit number and the bunch crossing number using `orbit*3564+bx-offset`.
+More details can be found [in this page](https://twiki.cern.ch/twiki/bin/view/CMS/APVReadoutCycle).
+The standard way of using it is to let the EventSetup provide the parameters using the record `SiStripConfObject` with the label `apvphaseoffsets` (configurable).
+If the configuration parameter `ignoreDB` is set to true, then the parameters are read from the configuration file and are: `defaultPartitionNames` usually equal to `TI,TO,TP,TM`, `defaultPhases` which contains a vector (one value per partition) of offsets which are used as offset when no resync has been issued, `magicOffset` which is used to correct the orbit number of the last resync to compute the phase when a resync has been issued using the expression: `(defaultPhase + (lastresyncorbit+magicOffset)*3564%70)%70`, and `useEC0` if we want to use `lastEC0orbit` instead of `lastresyncorbit` to compute the phase.
+Examples of configurations can be found in the `python` directory.

 ## ROOT Macros
 This package contains a library of ROOT macros that can be loaded by executing `gSystem->Load("$CMSSW_BASE/lib/$SCRAM_ARCH/libDPGAnalysisSiStripToolsMacros.so")` in the root interactive section